Updated August 2017

 .
 As far as fun added features that are available for the stoves we tested, this one takes the pancake.
 The Spire LX

 boasts a JetLink accessory port that allows the chef at hand to either connect another Eureka stove or a JetBoil and run it all off the same fuel source.
 No more waiting around for water to boil before you can start breakfast in earnest.
 With this setup, you can do it all quickly and easily, with a stove that performed well across the (test metric) board.

 Analysis and Test Results

 There are several important questions to consider before buying.
 In a nutshell, you will want to start by considering whether a car camping stove (like the ones in this review) or a backpacking stove will better suit your needs.
-You should also think about how many people you typically need to cook for, how often you camp, and what the conditions of your favorite camping locations are (elevation, wind, etc).
+You should also think about how many people you typically need to cook for, how often you camp, and what the conditions of your favorite camping locations are (elevation, wind, etc.).
 Addressing these questions will significantly improve the likelihood of being satisfied with your purchase.
-For a more in-depth look into these questions, check out our Buying Advice
+For a more in-depth look into these matters, check out our Buying Advice

 This Stansport Outdoor was the second largest stove we tested, but for its size was light and very easy to set up.

 Before diving into our Best-In-Class review, here's some additional information on the scoring criteria we used to evaluate each stove.
 Each performance metric was weighted based on importance in our effort to calculate the final scores.
-For example, the most important metric, "Time to Boil", has a weighting of 25 percent, while the metrics we've determined to be less important, like "Packed Size," are only weighted 10 percent.
+For example, the most important metric, "Time to Boil," has a weighting of 25 percent, while the metrics we've determined to be less important, like "Packed Size," are only weighted 10 percent.
 Weighting aside, breaking down the metrics in this way helps you decide which categories are most important to you and which product will ultimately best meet your needs.
 Simmering, wind resistance, group cooking, ease of care, and ease of setup were among the additional metrics we based our testing on.